How to Write a Speech Outline

 Keep It Structured

 With the body of your speech, it’s important to keep things structured.
 This also helps you focus on driving home the point of the presentation.
 Since it’s the largest part of your speech, it’s easy to get jumbled and messy in the middle.
-Keep your body outline structured enough that each part has a solid purpose.
+Keep your body outline structured enough that each part has a definite purpose.

 Lastly, and possibly most importantly, learn how to end a speech properly.
 Make it clear that you’re transitioning into wrapping things up, then follow these two easy steps to create a powerful conclusion that will truly move your audience.